 26) Let the kids pack for themselves. ~ Teach them early how to pack, with a checklist, of course.
 By packing for themselves, they are learning independence and accountability.
 Plus, in the long run, they will be packing like champs.

-27) Don’t overpack. ~ You will have to pay a fee, you will be miserable lugging all of that stuff around on travel day, AND you won’t wear half of it.
+27) Don’t overpack. ~ You will have to pay a fee, be miserable lugging all of that stuff around on travel day, AND you won’t wear half of it.

 Family Travel Tips for the Airport.